 Working from home might be a dream for some people, but even if it’s not your dream, that doesn’t mean you have to suffer through the experience.

-Treating yourself to a comfortable workspace, great productivity tools, and finite work hours can go a long way towards helping you make the best of remote work.
+Treating yourself to a comfortable workspace, great productivity tools, and finite work hours can go a long way toward helping you make the best of remote work.